Saturday 22nd – Sunday 23rd June 2019

 •Donate whatever you can in the Oyé charity buckets carried by our volunteers on-site

 •Donate via PayPal!
-Donate any amount you like at africaoye.com
+Give any amount you like using the Paypal button on the homepage at africaoye.com

 If we all do just one of these things, it’ll be a great step towards keeping Oyé free for years to come.
 We are a registered charity and as such, all proceeds are reinvested into the organisation.
 Oyé still needs help and support to continue as a FREE festival, open to all.

 We would advise anyone drinking alcohol at the festival to be sensible, to know your limits, and to stay with friends.
 We operate a challenge 25 policy at the bars, and stewards will be on site to ensure there is no underage/unsupervised drinking.

 Thank you all for your continued support and we look forward to seeing you in Sefton Park!

 For all updated festival information please visit africaoye.com :

 Please take care when travelling to and from the festival.
 There are many ways to get to the festival including walking, cycling or using Merseyrail and Merseytravel services.

 If you are driving, Africa Oyé gets really busy so parking will be limited.

 Why not choose a healthier and greener option by cycling or walking, or utilising public transport where possible?